ApiLogicServer/Docs/docs/Project-Env.md

 This section applies only to `pip` installs.
-Docker based installs eliminate such environment issues, and are therefore recommended.
+Docker based installs eliminate such environment issues, and are therefore worth a look.

 Important: in addition to Python environment, there are other configuration settings to consider as described in the [Quick Start](IDE-Execute.md).